morgoe/morgoe.github.io/_posts/blog/2015-12-2-goldilocks-and-form-validation.markdown

 ### Too Fast

 Goldilocks visited the second website and filled out another form.
 This time, the website had the opposite problem.
-Instead of only validating when she submitted the form, it validated after every keypress.
+Instead of only validating when she submitted the form, it validated after every single keypress.

 She started typing her name: “G”.